 As with map making, printing the words can make them easier to read - especially over time.

 You can also emphasize a title by using ALL CAPS, which is hard to do with cursive writing.

-3x5 card - hole punched.
-Use a 3x5 card to draw straight lines, it takes up very little space and fits in a folder pocket.
+Or, use a 3x5 card - hole punched.
+Use a 3x5 card to draw straight lines when you do not all have rulers.
+It takes up very little space and fits in a folder pocket.
 If you punch a hole in it, the binder rings can hold it.
-It can tear through, yet at least it doesn't fall out of the folder. :-)
+It can tear through though, so then you can tuck it into the folder. :-)